-Given that $\vec{v}$ is independent of time, rather than invoking the transformation approach delineated in Eq.~(\ref{Eq.homogeneous transformation}), the system can be equivalently reformulated in an augmented homogeneous form:
+Given that $\vec{v}$ is time-independent, rather than invoking the transformation approach from Eq.~(\ref{Eq.homogeneous transformation}), we reformulate the system equivalently into an augmented homogeneous form:

 where $I$ denotes the identity matrix.
-This modification leads to a modest reduction in computational complexity, as in this setup, the block-encoding of $B$ (cf. Eq.~(\ref{Eq.homogeneous transformation})) no longer participates in the quantum singular value transformation procedure, but rather is invoked only once for the initial state preparation of $\vec{v}$ —-- an aspect that is not considered in this numerical experiment; however, the principal contributing term in the overall complexity remains unaffected.
+This modification slightly reduces computational complexity since the block-encoding of $B$ (cf. Eq.~(\ref{Eq.homogeneous transformation})) no longer participates in the quantum singular value transformation, but is invoked only once for the initial state preparation—an aspect not considered here.
+However, the principal contributing term in the overall complexity remains unaffected.

 Since the ODE system (\ref{eq.heat homogeneous}) exhibits non-Hermitian dynamics, we adopt the Schrödingerisation method \cite{jin2024quantum} by introducing an auxiliary variable $\xi$, whose computational domain is set as $[-L_\xi, L_\xi]$.
 Analogously, this domain is discretized uniformly with a spatial step size $\Delta \xi$, resulting in grid points $\xi_i = -L_\xi + i\Delta\xi$.
 We denote the number of grid points by $N_\xi=2^{n_\xi}$, where $n_\xi$ indicates the number of qubits allocated to this auxiliary spatial variable, and thus $\Delta \xi = 2L_\xi/(N_\xi-1)$.
 Using Schrödingerisation, we transform the original ODE system into the following Schrödinger-type equation: